lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 An elliptic curve Diffie-Hellman key agreement is promoted into a KEM `Encap(pk) -> (ss, ct)` using a simplified version of the DHKEM definition from [RFC9180]; simplified to remove the context-binding labels since the shared secret output by the overall Composite ML-KEM already binds a composite domain separator, so there is no need to also utilize labels within DHKEM.

-Note that, at least at the time of writing, the algorithm `DHKEM` is not defined as a standalone algorithm within PKIX standards and it does not have an assigned algorithm OID, so it connot be used directly with CMS KEMRecipientInfo [RFC9629]; it is merely a building block for the composite algorithm.
+Note that, at least at the time of writing, the algorithm `DHKEM` is not defined as a standalone algorithm within PKIX standards and it does not have an assigned algorithm OID, so it cannot be used directly with CMS KEMRecipientInfo [RFC9629]; it is merely a building block for the composite algorithm.

 ~~~